 - Behaviours – consumer classification, digital activities, purchase behaviour, seasonal & events, travel

-- Optimise & edit as you go – You likely won’t have amazing advertising success over night, so keep on top of your ads and edit them if they don’t perform the way you need.
+- Optimise & edit – You likely won’t have amazing advertising success over night, so keep on top of your ads and edit them if they don’t perform the way you need.
 Make sure you give them time to work too.
-Usually it is good to wait a few days to a week to see if they work and take it from there.
+Usually it is good to wait a few days to a week to see if they work and take it from there. **Know how to calculate your ROI and conversions if you want to know your actual success rate!

 - Split Test – This is basically a way to compare your ads’ performance against each other.
 You can split test a variety of things, but try to only have one or two variations if you’re split testing.